daniperil/quantum/README.md

 If you are a newbie I hightly recommend that you watch these videos first:
 1. Quantum Computers Explained – Limits of Human Technology by Kurzgesat - In a Nutshell   https://www.youtube.com/watch?v=JhHMJCUmq28
 2. Quantum Computers, Explained With Quantum Physics by Quanta Magazine    https://www.youtube.com/watch?v=jHoEjvuPoB8
 3. The Map of Quantum Computing | Quantum Computers Explained by Domain of Science  https://www.youtube.com/watch?v=-UlxHPIEVqA

+It is important that you understand three things in order to comprehend quantum computing:
+1. Superposition: Refers to the unique property of quantum bits or qubits that allows them to exist in multiple states simultaneously.
+(Being the states 1 or 0)
+2. Entanglement:
+3. Interference:

+**Remember a Qubit is really described by a Quantum Wavefunction.

+Quantum algorithms:

+*Shor's algorithm:
+*Grover's algorithm:

 Simulations: